 The user is responsible for installing and using the welding equipment according to the manufacturer's instructions.
 If electromagnetic disturbances are detected then it shall be the responsibility of the user of the welding equipment to resolve the situation with the technical assistance of the manufacturer.
 In some cases this remedial action may be as simple as earthing (grounding) the welding circuit, see Note.
-In other cases it could involve constructing an electromagnetic screen enclosing the power source and the work complete with associated input filters.
+In other cases it could involve construction of an electromagnetic screen enclosing the power source and the work complete with associated input filters.
 In all cases electromagnetic disturbances must be reduced to the point where they are no longer troublesome.

-Note: The welding circuit may or may not be earthed for safety reasons.
-Follow your local and national standards for installation and use.
-Changing the earthing arrangements should only be authorized by a person who is competent to assess whether the changes will increase the risk of injury, e.g., by allowing parallel welding current return paths which may damage the earth circuits of other equipment.
+Note: The welding circuit may or may not be earthed for safety reasons according to national codes.
+Changing the earthing arrangements should only be authorized by a person who is competent to access whether the changes will increase the risk of injury, e.g., by allowing parallel welding current return paths which may damage the earth circuits of other equipment.